 - R1.
-Each Responsible Entity shall implement, in a manner that identifies, assesses, and corrects deficiencies, one or more documented information protection program(s) that collectively includes each of the applicable requirement parts in CIP-011-1 Table R1 Information Protection.
+Each Responsible Entity shall implement one or more documented information protection program(s) that collectively includes each of the applicable requirement parts in CIP-011-2 Table R1 Information Protection.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M1.
-Evidence for the information protection program must include the applicable requirement parts in CIP-011-1 Table R1 Information Protection and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence for the information protection program must include the applicable requirement parts in CIP-011-2 Table R1 Information Protection and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-011-1 Table R1 - Information Protection Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-011-2 Table R1 - Information Protection Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
 PACS Medium Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
 PACS Method(s) to identify information that meets the definition of BES Cyber System Information.
 Examples of acceptable evidence include, but are not limited to: Documented method to identify BES Cyber System Information from entity's information protection program; or Indications on information (e.g., labels or classification) that identify BES Cyber System Information as designated in the entity's information protection program; or Training materials that provide personnel with sufficient knowledge to recognize BES Cyber System Information; or Repository or electronic and physical location designated for housing BES Cyber System Information in the entity's information protection program.